kbob/shaderboy/ISSUES.md

 Stopped using `pthread_cancel`; modified `check_cancel` to detect shutdown and exit thread.

-## Cleanup

-I think some resources are not released.

 ## RESOLVED: Need GIT.

 Need git.
 Depends on naming.